 What do you get for your money?

-A five-year guarantee against faults and defects, as long as your mattress is purchased from an authorised Rest Assured retailer, which of course Very is, and is maintained according to the manufacturers guidelines.
+A five-year guarantee against faults and defects: you mattress replacement is free for the first 12 months and then increasing annually from 20 per cent to 90 per cent of the standard price over the next four years, all as long as your mattress is purchased from an authorised Rest Assured retailer, which of course Very is, and is maintained according to the manufacturers guidelines.

 Is the Rest Assured mattress worth it?